dotintent/react-native-ble-plx/README.md

 Starts device scanning.
 When previous scan is in progress it will be stopped before executing this command.

 *Parameters*:
 * `uuids` - array of strings containing UUIDs of services which we would like have in scanned devices.
-If `null` it will scan all avaiable devices.
+If `null` it will scan all available devices.
 * `options` - object containing platform specific options, which can be enabled for scanning (can be `null`):

 ```javascript
 {